SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 I, the narrator, don't reply.

-Pinkie speaks down, "He lied about the size of my last party!"
+Pinkie Pie speaks down, "He lied about the size of my last party!"

 Rainbow Dash becomes a real horse and whinnies.